Opening Discussion Topic:

 "I value the chance to step outside of my networking environment to gain new ideas and perspectives from leaders in the health field."

-"ABL gives me an opportunity to get input from a cross section of healthcare leaders."
+"ABL gives me an opportunity to get input from a cross section of healthcare leaders.
+Knowledge and ideas are shared across the spectrum."

 "ABL provides exposure to relationships with a “brain trust” of knowledgeable, thoughtful & innovative leaders in the healthcare world.
 Both speakers and Members provide valuable insights and trigger deep and broad discussions and follow-up explorations."